mehackit/sonic-pi-workshop/_exercises/en/03-tweak-the-sounds/02-synth-options.md

 end
 {% endhighlight %}

 Nice!
 Now to the `rate` option.
 Rate controls how fast a sample is played.
-1 is in original speed, 0.5 is in half speed and 2 is in double speed.
+1 is in original speed, 0.5 is half speed and 2 is in double speed.
 The sample also sounds higher and lower pitched when you change the rate.
 And (drumroll...) you can have even negative values!
 Negative values play the samples _backwards_.
 Try playing this loop and changing the rate and sleep value:

 {% highlight ruby %}
 live_loop :amen_break do